 R0: Initial version.

 R1: In section 2, concerning Usage model document, change the “may” to a “shall”.

+R2: Make changes to section 6, to allow Draft text sub groups to be formed before Usage models, Requirements, Specification framework and channel models documents are approved by the task group.
+Also add section 6.g to not allow task group adoption of draft text until these documents are approved by the task group.

 The task group reserves the right to change the selection process and selection criteria as required with a 75% approval.